-- 8.1 Assessment principles will take account of the Equality Act 2010 and part 4 of the Disability Discrimination Act 1995 (which states that discrimination against disabled applicants or students can take place by either treating them less favourably than others, or by failing to make a reasonable adjustment when they are placed at a substantial disadvantage compared to other students for a reason relating to their disability).
+- 8.1 Assessment principles will take account of the Equality Act 2010.
 A 'reasonable adjustment' would involve taking action to alleviate a substantial disadvantage, which could mean changing standard institutional procedures.
 A number of reasonable adjustments for students with learning differences can be made, including the use of alternative assessment tasks, deadline extensions, the provision of additional technological and human support, and considerate marking. - 8.2 The JCQ (Joint Council for Qualifications) provides clear guidelines for access arrangements, reasonable adjustments and special considerations for students.
 Students are required to declare and provide evidence of existing learning differences that necessitate special arrangements to enable learning and assessment when they enrol on a course.
 Once enrolled on a course, if a student realises they have not declared a known learning difference, they are required to do so by telling their teacher or personal tutor.
 It is very important that students receive appropriate support or reasonable adjustments for conditions such as dyslexia throughout their course. - 8.4 Any 'reasonable adjustment' to an assessment which contributes to a student's qualification must meet the quality assurance arrangements of the relevant awarding body, so will be subject to internal verification processes.